wp-plugins/mootools-collapsing-categories/readme.txt

 See the CHANGELOG for more information

-= IMPORTANT INFORMATION regarding wordpress 2.7 and 2.8 =
+= Compatibility =

-Version 0.2 is compatible with wordpress 2.8+, but not compatible with prior versions.
-If you are using wordpress 2.7.1 or earlier, please use collapsing categories version 0.9.9.
+This plugin is compatible with WordPress 2.8+, but not with prior versions (2.7.1 or earlier).

-If you prefer to insert code into your theme manually instead of using widgets, please note that the manual installation instructions have changed.
+If you prefer to insert code into your theme manually instead of using widgets, please check the manual installation instructions.

 == Installation ==